PowerEdge: Lifecycle and Remanufactured Hardware

+History

+The first PowerEdge systems were released in February 1994.
+The initial PowerEdge line comprised a range of 15 models, with the lowest-end entries powered by Intel's i486 processor and the highest-end entries powered by the newest Pentium processors.
+The PowerEdge replaced Dell's earlier PowerLine SE server range.

 Most PowerEdge servers use the x86 architecture.
 The early exceptions to this, the PowerEdge 3250, PowerEdge 7150, and PowerEdge 7250, used Intel's Itanium processor, but Dell abandoned Itanium in 2005 after failing to find adoption in the marketplace.
 The partnership between Intel and Dell remained close, with Intel remaining the exclusive source of processors in Dell's servers until 2006.
 In May 2006 Dell announced that it also intended to develop servers using AMD Opteron processors.

 The first Opteron-based PowerEdge systems, the PowerEdge 6950 and the PowerEdge SC1435, appeared in October 2006.

-PowerEdge machines come configured as tower, rack-mounted, or blade servers.
-Dell uses a consistent chip-set across servers in the same generation regardless of packaging, allowing for a common set of drivers and system-images.